crypt0ace/Write-Ups/cheatsheat.md

-smbclinet -L /"IP" *To list the shares* smbclient //"IP"/"SHARE" *To access the share* smbclient //"IP"/"SHARE" -U "username" *To provide a username* nmap --script smb-user-enum "IP" *To get usernames using nmap*
+smbclinet -L /"IP" *To list the shares* smbclient //"IP"/"SHARE" *To access the share* smbclient //"IP"/"SHARE" -U "username" *To provide a username* nmap --script smb-enum-users "IP" *To get usernames using nmap*

+## Zone Transfer:
+dig axfr <> <>

 ## FTP:
-Try the command "cd ..." to change directory *New trick I learned* Always use the command "ls -lah" to check the files in FTP folder *Maybe one of them is hidden*
+Try the command "cd ..." to change directory *Maybe one of the directory is hidden in ...*
+Always use the command "ls -lah" to check the files in FTP folder *Maybe one of them is hidden*

+## xfreerdp:
+xfreerdp /u:"USERNAME" /p:'PASSWORD' /v:"IP ADDRESS" +clipboard /dynamic-resolution

 ## FTP Server:
 sudo python3 -m pyftpdlib 21